vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager.md

 9. Select the `{{ecommerceV2}}` option in **Read data from variable**.
 10. Save your changes as **Google Analytics - Checkout and Order Placed**.

-> ⚠️ Warning
->
-> If you have any Google Analytics tags using the Google Analytics Settings variables you have changed, apply the same changes above directly on the tags that need it.
+>⚠️ If you have any Google Analytics tags using the Google Analytics Settings variables you have changed, apply the same changes above directly on the tags that need it.

 ### Step 2 - Creating triggers

 Triggers are conditions to when you want your tags to fire.
 For example, if you want to activate the Google Ads conversion tag when a visitor signs up your store newsletter, you use a trigger to do it.
 To create a trigger, click on Trigger in the left menu and then on New:

 ![trigger-overview](https://user-images.githubusercontent.com/67270558/149345629-4cccb301-b13d-4349-b772-584e75d63686.png)

 #### Custom Events

 1. Click on the **Trigger Configuration** box.
 2. Select **Custom Event**.
 3. Type `addToCart` in the **Event Name** field;
 4. Click on `Save`and save it as **Custom Event - addToCart**.

 Repeat the instructions above, now changing the event name for each of the following event triggers:

 - `cart`
 - `email`
 - `orderPlaced`